benjvmin/BenjaminTaylorPortfolio/README.md

 # Features
 ![Vue.js](./static/README_assets/vue.svg)
 ## Vue.js + Vue Router
-I embraced Vue.js as a step up from working with vanilla Object Oriented programming, primarily due to it's progressive nature, and ability to make manual DOM manipulation nonexistent.
+I embraced Vue.js as a step up from working with regular Javascript, partly due to it's progressive nature and my own curiosity.
 I started with simple string templates to grasp a solid foundation of how Vue works, and comfortably moved to single file components.
 I opted for starting with [Vue Cli](https://github.com/vuejs/vue-cli) because constant focus on build tooling equals lost time actually developing.
-I still did have to configure [SCSS imports](https://github.com/vuejs/vue-loader/issues/328), and it was enough to consider having my own fork of Vue.js with this ability for every project I embark on in the future.
+I still did have to configure [SCSS imports](https://github.com/vuejs/vue-loader/issues/328), and it was enough to consider having my own fork of Vue.js with this ability to load extra variables and mixins in Sass built in.

- I come from a background of using SCSS and PUG templating, so leveraging these templating languages in single file components was an absolute joy.
+ I come from a background of using Sass and Pug templating, so leveraging these templating / preprocessing languages in single file components was immediately comfortable.
 In retrospect, Vue has taught me a lot about the current wave of Javascript frameworks.
 It's pushed me to learn about Virtual DOM, modular programming, and the benefits of well structured Javascript files.
-It's also allowed me to understand how React tackles these problems in a different manner.
+It's also allowed me to understand how React tackles these problems in a parallel manner with JSX.
 I see myself looking into expanding Vue's functionality by learning how to build plugins and am hopeful to continue using it in the future.

 ![BEM](./static/README_assets/BEM.svg)
 ## Styling without CSS Frameworks + BEM